matteo14c/HaploCoV/README.md

 ### A typical run of align.pl should look something like:
 `perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `
-The final output will consist in a metadata table, sorted by collection dates, which will report the information required for subsequent analyses for every genome.
+The final output will consist in a metadata table in HaploCoV format, sorted by collection dates.
+This table is required for all the subsequent analyses.

 ### Execution times
-Please be aware that tipically a single thread/process can align genomes and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k on 8 cores, or 320k on 16 cores).
-This would mean that aligning the complete collection of the more than 11M genomes included in the GISAID database will take about 20 days if only one core/process is used.
+Please be aware that typically a single thread/process can align genomes and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k genomes on 8 cores, or 320k on 16 cores).
+This would mean that processing the complete collection of the more than 11M genomes included in the GISAID database on June 10th 2022  from scratch will take about 20 days if only one core/process is used.
 Computation scales linearly, hence 3 days would be needed if 8 processes are used, and 1.5 days if 16 are used.
 Importantly, since data can be added incrementally, this operations needs to be performed only once.

 ## NextStrain data: NextStrainToHaploCoV.pl

+If you have obtained your metadata files from Nexstrain instead of GISAID you will not need to process the data by addToTable.pl.
+Metadata tables from Nexstrain have already been processed by they ncov pipeline, and do already include a list of allele variants for every genome.
+Download is available from from here[link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz).
+Please be aware that however Nexstrain can re-distribute only publicly available data, which at the moment account for about 1/3 of all the data in GISAID.
+Data from Nexstrain still need to be converted in *HaploCoV* format.
+For this purpose you can use the utility *NextStrainToHaploCoV.pl*

+### Options
+NextStrainToHaploCoV.pl accepts the following options
+--infile: name of the input file
+--outfile: name of the output file

+## Execution

+A typical command line for NextStrainToHaploCoV.pl is something like:

+` NextStrainToHaploCoV.pl --infile metadata.tsv --outfile linearDataSorted.txt `

+The output file will be in *HaploCoV* format and can be used by computeAF.pl to compute allele frequencies

 ## #2 Compute high frequency alleles

-High frequency alleles are computed by *computeAF.pl* this program requires the metadata table in HaploCoV format compiled by addToTable.pl as the main input.
+High frequency alleles are computed by *computeAF.pl* this program requires the metadata table in *HaploCoV* format compiled by addToTable.pl (or NextStrainToHaploCoV) as the main input.
 The tool partitions genomes according to geographic metadata, and computes allele frequencies over a user defined time interval, in overlapping time windows of a user defined size.
 The main ouputs consist in lists of "high frequency" allele variants.
-Different level of geographic granularity: global (all genomes), macro(macro geographic areas) and regional(country) are considerd.
+Different level of geographic granularity: global (all genomes), macro(macro geographic areas) and regional(country) are taken into account.
 Macro areas are specified by the "areaFile" file included in the current repo.
-All the final outputs as well as all intermediate files, are saved in a output folder that can be specified by the user.
+All the final outputs as well as all intermediate files, are saved in a output folder that can be specified by the user at run time with the option --outdir (see below).
 User do also have the option to select the minimum frequency (as in allele frequency) and "persistency" (number of weeks above the AF threshold) thresholds for the identification of high frequency variants.

 ### Options
 The script accepts the following parameters: